Content Intelligence Network

 As we mentioned earlier, many companies find it very complex to feed content to multiple channels, and manage this new digital infrastructure.
 The result is chaotic, and it’s easy to make mistakes.

-Assets are shattered across different systems and they need to be duplicated into the various CMSs, in order to feed each channel.
-Having to develop, manage and maintain different media players depending on the file format is expensive, especially when all this is in charge of external agencies that own the source code.
+Assets are scattered across different systems and they need to be duplicated across the various CMSs, in order to feed each channel.
+Having to develop, manage and maintain different media players depending on the file format is expensive, especially when all this is in the charge of external agencies that own the source code.

 Not to mention the need to control everything to ensure brand consistency.